sparktsang/sparktsang.github.io/_posts/2025-09-24-instant-coffee.md

 A wave of betrayal washed over me, followed by a hot flush of shame.
 I thought of the red-packaged brand of 3-in-1 I'd been drinking every morning for years on my travels.
 I, the self-proclaimed savvy consumer, had always chosen it because it offered the most grams for the price.
 I rushed to the coffee aisle.
 I found my brand.
 The coffee content: 11%.
 Barely better.
 My entire calculation, my years of "smart" purchasing, had been a lie.
 I had been optimizing for the total weight, completely ignoring the most crucial variable in the equation.

 Then, a second blow.
 The same brand had a green-packaged version I'd always ignored because it seemed more expensive on a price-per-gram basis.
-But now, reading the fine print, I saw it was "extra rich," with a coffee content of 17%.
+But now, reading the fine print, I saw it was "extra rich", with a coffee content of 17%.
 A quick mental calculation revealed that on a price-per-actual-coffee-gram basis, *it* was the superior value.
 I had been buying the wrong product for years.

 Armed with this new, painful knowledge, I gazed at the coffee aisle.
 It was a five-meter-long wall of 3-in-1 coffee mixes.
 Two hundred and forty different products, perhaps?
 Even if half were duplicates, it was a dizzying array.
 Each one a puzzle with four variables: number of sachets, grams per sachet, coffee percentage, and price.
 To find the true best value, you’d need a spreadsheet and half a day.
 Who does that?
 Who, in the history of grocery shopping, has ever done that?